sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 * iGov: usable
 * mTLS (RFC8705) as alternative Client authentication method, influences parameters client\_assertion

+### Token Exchange Request
+If the OpenID Provider is acting as an Security Token Service (STS) as specified in [[RFC8693]], then the Token Exchange Request and Response MUST be in accordance with that specification (see section 2), using the extension grant type *"urn:ietf:params:oauth:grant-type:token-exchange"*.

 ## ID Tokens
 All Clients MUST validate the signature of an ID Token before accepting it